WebAssembly/module-linking/proposals/module-linking/Explainer.md

 ### Binary Format Considerations

-This proposal defines four new [sections] in the binary format:
+This proposal defines three new [sections] in the binary format:
-* **Module Section**: declares a list of module types of modules defined in the ModuleCode Section.
-Like the Function Section, the Module Section is present near the beginning of a module to allow the creation of an immutable compilation environment for the code that follows.
-* **ModuleCode Section**: contains a list of module definitions, encoded using the same [`module` binary format production] that decodes top-level modules (making `module` a recursive production).
-Like the Code Section, present at the end of a module, to allow parallel streaming compilation.
+* **Module Section**: contains a list of module definitions, encoded using the same [`module` binary format production] that decodes top-level modules (making `module` a recursive production).
+Due to nested modules only being able to refer to preceding parent definitions, in a streaming-compilation scenario, nested modules may be compiled as soon as their bytes are received.
 * **Instance Section**: contains a list of `instance` definitions, currently all defined via `instantiate`.
 * **Alias Section**: contains a list of `alias` definitions, both to enclosing modules' module and type definitions, and to preceding instance definitions' exports.

-The tricky thing about aliases are that they need to both *refer to* and be *referred to by* instance definitions.
+The tricky thing about aliases is that they need to both *refer to* and be *referred to by* instance definitions.
 Moreover, once the [Type Imports] proposal is incorporated, instances will contain type exports which type and module definitions will need to reference.
 Keeping all the sections monolithic